ChathurikaAJ/chathurika-jayakody-pronounce/README.md

 5. An audiolink created (URL.createObjectURL) with the response data
 6. Once link is ready, it will play the text-to-speech audio
 7. Click record (mediaRecorder) and stop
-8. On stop, audiolink created (URL.createObjectURL) and audio chunks sent to backend using axios POST (formData) <br>
+8. On stop, audiolink created (URL.createObjectURL) and audio chunks sent to backend using axios POST (formData)

     Backend:
     - Save audio file (in webm format) using multer
     - Run fluent-ffmpeg to convert to wav format